vandycknick/teleport/rfd/0098-registered-openssh-nodes.md

 ### RBAC

-When OpenSSH nodes are registered currently, RBAC checks for those nodes are not preformed.
-RBAC logic will have to be updated so RBAC checks for registered OpenSSH nodes are preformed.
+When OpenSSH nodes are registered currently, RBAC checks for those nodes are not performed.
+RBAC logic will have to be updated so RBAC checks for registered OpenSSH nodes are performed.
 There are multiple ways to implement this, each with their own advantages and disadvantages.

 #### Option 1

 Each registered OpenSSH node will have a unique Agentless CA. The CA public key will include information about the node that it was created for, including the node's UUID and the node's labels.
 When `(lib/srv.AuthHandlers).UserKeyAuth` is called to authenticate a node's user certificate, it will check if node information is present in the CA public key.
-If node information is present, an RBAC check will be preformed using the label information in the CA public key.
+If node information is present, an RBAC check will be performed using the label information in the CA public key.

 Pros:

-- No need to lookup node resources to preform RBAC checks
+- No need to lookup node resources to perform RBAC checks

 Cons:

-- Requires connecting to node to preform RBAC check
+- Requires connecting to node to perform RBAC check
 - Updating node labels requires generating and distributing a new host key
 - CA rotation is more complex as every registered OpenSSH node requires a unique CA

 #### Option 2

 When a user sends a request to a Proxy to connect to a node, the Proxy will attempt to find a node resource by either its hostname or IP, whichever the user specified.
-If the resource exists and has the `agentless` `sub_kind`, an RBAC check will be preformed.
+If the resource exists and has the `agentless` `sub_kind`, an RBAC check will be performed.
 If the resource does not exist or isn't an `agentless` node, the connection flow will continue as normal.

 Pros:

-- No need to connect to node to preform RBAC check
+- No need to connect to node to perform RBAC check
 - Updating node labels can simply be done by using `tctl`
 - CA rotation is simple as every registered OpenSSH node will have the same CA